Tulip-Dev/tulip/doc/python/apichanges.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For commodity of use in the Python world, it is now possible to define Tulip color scales trough the following ways:
+For commodity of use in the Python world, it is now possible to define Tulip color scales through the following ways:

   * using a list of :class:`tlp.Color` that will define a color scale with regular stop points

-  * using a dictionnary with float keys (between 0.0 and 1.0) and :class:`tlp.Color` values
+  * using a dictionary with float keys (between 0.0 and 1.0) and :class:`tlp.Color` values

 For instance, if one wants to apply a color mapping to graph nodes according to their degrees, the following script can now be used::